TurboWarp/extensions/CONTRIBUTING.md

 Make sure to use `Scratch.translate()` on any user-facing text in your extension, unless there is a good reason not to.

 ### In your extension's image
 You should avoid putting any important text in your extension's image, because TurboWarp does not know how to translate it.
-As a rule of thumb, try replacing all of your image's text with gibberish and see if the intended meaning comes across either way; if it doesn't, it shouldn't be added to Turbowarp.

 ## Banned APIs